California State Convention of Colored Citizens: 1857 San Francisco

 The third CSCCC event was held on October 13–?, 1857 at St. Cyprian's African Methodist Episcopal Church in San Francisco, a church led by Rev. Thomas Marcus Decatur Ward.

 1865 Sacramento

-The CCSCC event held on December 11–?, 1865 in Sacramento came to a resolution to tax each Black person in order to support and fund Black education, and at the time there was only one secondary school in the state accepting Black students, the Phoenixonian Institute (opened in 1861) in San Jose, California.
+The CCSCC event held on October 25–28, 1865 at Saint Andrews African Methodist Episcopal Church (formerly Bethel African Methodist Episcopal Church) in Sacramento.
+They came to a resolution to tax each Black person in order to support and fund Black education, and at the time there was only one secondary school in the state accepting Black students, the Phoenixonian Institute (opened in 1861) in San Jose, California.
 Rev. Peter William Cassey had helped organize the 1865 event.